 Geographic Claims

 The Community of Lincoln Square lays claim to parts of the original Ravenswood township/city community.
 Several other City of Chicago communities lay claim such as the Lake View, Uptown, and North Central.
 When the 77 communities of Chicago were proclaimed the old community of Ravenswood lost its vintage title as a official community.
-I believe missed an oportunity and its heritage.
+I believe the city missed an opportunity and part of its heritage.

 The Community of